 Lancaster Mennonite School Turns 75!

-Lancaster Mennonite School will celebrate its 75th birthday from October 2016 through October, 2017.
-Four major events will take place throughout the year.
+Lancaster Mennonite School is celebrating its 75th birthday from October 2016 through October, 2017 with major events throughout the year.
 Each is partly a celebration; each is also a review and examination of the school’s character and contribution through the 75 years.

 Everyone with connections to and interest in the school, including the general public, is invited to attend the programs on the school’s main campus at 2160 Lincoln Highway East, Lancaster.

 “We approach this Anniversary with hearts full of thankfulness,” says School Superintendent Richard Thomas.
 “At the same time, we want on this occasion to consider the effect the school has had on many lives, and its place in the world of education.
 What has its contribution been?
 What could it have done better?
 What is its appropriate place in the future?”

 “An Afternoon of Interviews with 9 Alumni: Vocations and Avocations”